 This depends what CFE Days you are writing and which exam sitting you will be re-taking:

-- Re-writing in May 2025:
+- Re-writing in June 2026:

-- CFE Days 1,2,3 re-write: Start studying from December.
+- CFE Days 1,2,3 re-write: Start studying from November.

 - CFE Days 2, 3 re-write: Start studying from January.

-- CFE Day 1 re-write: Start studying from March.
+- CFE Day 1 re-write: Start studying from March

-- Re-writing in September 2025:
+- Re-writing in September 2026:

-- CFE Days 1,2,3 re-write: Start studying from April.
+- CFE Days 1,2,3 re-write: Start studying from Feb 2026.

-- CFE Days 2, 3 re-write: Start studying from May.
+- CFE Days 2, 3 re-write: Start studying from March 2026.

-- CFE Day 1 re-write: Start studying from June.
+- CFE Day 1 re-write: Start studying from April 2026.

 What should be my study plan as an experienced CFE writer?

-This depends on what CFE Days you are re-writing.
 Here is an effective plan to follow:

-- Step 1: Review technicals, especially the areas you you didn’t do well based on the transcript.
+- Step 2: Review technicals, especially the areas you you didn’t do well based on the transcript.

-- Step 3: Re-do cases from your electives (especially if you didn’t clear Level 3)
+- Step 3: Re-do cases from your electives (especially if you didn’t clear Level 3).

-- Step 5: Get your cases marked.
+- Step 5: Have your cases marked or self-mark them yourself.

 - Step 6: Get a study partner, study resources, or sign up for a coaching program.